Ebuehi: Twente announce signing of Nigeria and Benfica full-back | Goal.com

 The defender joined the Estadio da Luz outfit in May 2018 after impressing for Nigeria at the World Cup in Russia and penned a five-year deal with the side.

-The 24-year-old, however, suffered a career-threatening injury two months after teaming up with the Eagles in a Champions Cup defeat to Juventus.
+The 24-year-old, however, suffered a career-threatening injury two months after teaming up with the Eagles in a Champions Cup defeat by Juventus.

 The defender subsequently missed the whole of 2018-19 season and has not made a single league appearance for the Portuguese club since joining the side.